 If you opt for one of our larger vehicles, don’t be afraid to ask questions when you pick up your rental.
-It’s also a good idea to take it for spin around the block to get a feel for how it drives before hitting a busy street or highway.
+It’s also a good idea to take it for a spin around the block to feel how it drives before hitting a busy street or highway.

 One of the keys to safely maneuvering a vehicle is knowing its size.
 Our Compact RV is just 7.5 feet wide, which is just one foot wider than the average car.
-This makes it much easier to park and you don’t have to worry about getting too close to other vehicles when driving down the interstate.
+This makes it much easier to park.
+Plus, you don’t have to worry about getting too close to other vehicles when driving down the interstate.

-In terms of height, things can get a little tricky.
-At approximately 12 feet tall, you should be to pass under most bridges and overhangs, but make sure you are traveling on RV-approved roads.
+Make sure you are traveling on RV-approved roads, though!
 If a traffic sign indicates that larger vehicles should use a certain lane or take a different route, it likely pertains to you.
-This will be especially true for any parking structures or “drive through” lanes – think drive-up ATMs and fast food restaurants.
+This will be especially true for any parking structures or “drive-through” lanes – think drive-up ATMs and fast-food restaurants.

-In addition, keep in mind that there are no reverse cameras, so don’t be afraid to ask your copilot to spot you while getting in and out of tight spaces.
+Keep in mind that there are no reverse cameras on these RV models.
+So, don’t be afraid to ask your copilot to spot you while getting in and out of tight spaces.
 It’s better to be safe than sorry.

 While driving on the open road, you may be tempted to hit the gas and get to your destination as quickly as possible.
-It’s important to remember that it takes quite a bit of power to move a vehicle of this size and it’s just as much work to stop it.
+It’s important to remember that it takes quite a bit of power to move a vehicle of this size.
+Plus, it takes just as much work to stop it.
 Maintain full control of your vehicle by driving your RV at the recommended speed limit, breaking early, and taking it slow on turns and winding roads.
 Plus, you’ll have more time to soak in the sites along the way!